open-cluster-management-io/enhancements/enhancements/sig-architecture/68-token-registration/README.md

 #### Story 4 - Hub administrator can accept both csr and token registrations on a single hub cluster

-In order to future-proof OCM for additional registration types (e.g. cloud provider IAM), it must be possible for a hub to support registered spoke clusters using both csr and token registration.
+In order to future-proof OCM for additional registration types (e.g. cloud provider IAM), it must be possible for a hub to support spoke clusters using both csr and token registration.

 #### Story 5 - Hub administrator unjoining a spoke cluster, results in the associated cluster service account being deleted